PokemonGoMap/RocketMap/docs/scanning-method/hive.md

 python runserver.py -ac accounts.csv -bh -st 5 -w 31 -l "Nashville, TN"
 ```

+### Using `-ns` and `-os`

+Even though `-bh` will only allow 1 beehive.
+You can add additional hives by starting a 2nd RocketMap instance with the flag `-ns`.
+This starts the searchers without starting another webserver.
+You can run as many instances with `-ns` as your server can keep up with.
+If all your instances are running `-ns` you will also want to start an instance with `-os`.
+This will start only the webserver.
+This becomes useful if you begin to seperate your RM instances across several copmuters all linked to the same database.

 ## Option #2: Use the RM Multi Location tool.

 PRO: TONS of Flexibility